Switzerland: Federal state

 The first Federal Palace in Bern (1857).
 One of the three cantons presiding over the Tagsatzung (former legislative and executive council), Bern was chosen as the permanent seat of federal legislative and executive institutions in 1848, in part because of its closeness to the French-speaking area.

 The restoration of power to the patriciate was only temporary.
-After a period of unrest with repeated violent clashes, such as the Züriputsch of 1839, civil war (the Sonderbundskrieg) broke out in 1847 when some Catholic cantons tried to set up a separate alliance (the Sonderbund).
+After a period of unrest with repeated violent clashes, such as the Züriputsch of 1839, civil war (the Sonderbundskrieg) broke out in 1847, when some Catholic cantons tried to set up a separate alliance (the Sonderbund).
 The war lasted less than a month, causing fewer than 100 casualties, most of which were through friendly fire.
 The Sonderbundskrieg had a significant impact on the psychology and society of Switzerland.

 The war convinced most Swiss of the need for unity and strength.
 Swiss from all strata of society, whether Catholic or Protestant, from the liberal or conservative current, realised that the cantons would profit more from merging their economic and religious interests.

-Thus, while the rest of Europe saw revolutionary uprisings, the Swiss drew up a constitution that provided for a federal layout, much of it inspired by the American example.
-This constitution provided central authority while leaving the cantons the right to self-government on local issues.
+Thus, while the rest of Europe saw revolutionary uprisings, the Swiss created a constitution that provided for a federal layout, much of it inspired by the United States Constitution.
+This new constitution provided central authority while leaving the cantons the right to self-government on local issues.
 Giving credit to those who favoured the power of the cantons (the Sonderbund Kantone), the national assembly was divided between an upper house (the Council of States, two representatives per canton) and a lower house (the National Council, with representatives elected from across the country).
 Referendums were made mandatory for any amendments.
 This new constitution ended the legal power of nobility in Switzerland.